xiaohan2012/daily-reading/august/coupling-from-the-past.md

 two goals:

-- perfect sampling: repects the desired distribution
+- perfect sampling: repects the desired distribution, $`\pi(x)`$
 - automatic termination:  determines when the chain stops automatically
+  - no need to analyze the *convergence properties* of the MC

 because of problems with many MCMC methods (for example, Gibbs sampler)

 - approximate sampling
-- upperbound not easy to find
+- convergence property difficult to analyze

 # main idea